-The Burrows lived in a split-level suburban-style home in a quiet middle class neighborhood in the southeast part of Mt.
+The Burrows lived in a split-level suburban-style split-level home in a quiet middle class neighborhood in the southeast part of Mt.
 Pleasant.
 The three-bedroom house was large by the standards of its day, but it has been greatly expanded since the Burrow family moved away.
 The corner lot had a large yard with a terraced flower garden in front and a vegetable garden in back.
 Amusingly, the phone number that the Burrows had when he was growing up (319-385-4844) now belongs to a company that provides home health care and psychiatric services.

 The house was full of stairs, which was a problem for Mr. Burrow's arthritic mother.
-The bedrooms were over a garage, which the Burrows divided to create a family room.
+The bedrooms were over a large garage, which the Burrows divided to create a family room.
 On the main floor was a large living room that was separated from the entryway by a bookshelf and couch.
 There was a formal dining area that the family rarely used.
 Instead they ate in a corner of the kitchen that later doubled as a laundry room.
 There was also a large and mostly unfinished basement that frequently flooded and served as a pantry and storage area.
 There was additional storage in an attic that could only be accessed through a hatch in the ceiling by the upstairs bathroom.

 In stark contrast to the rest of the house was the family room, which Betty had whimsically decorated in a Halloween-like orange and black color scheme with dark wood accents and weapons hanging on the walls.
 Far from being "homey", David Burrow always found the family room cold and unfriendly--unlike the rest of the house which enormous picture windows made bright and welcoming.

-The Burrow family attend First United Methodist Church, where they always went to the early (8am) service.
+The Burrow family attended First United Methodist Church, where they always went to the early (8am) service.
 They sat near the front, because George Burrow had trouble hearing.
 In her later years Betty Burrow was unable to attend church because of the numerous stairs in the building, and a memorial money from her funeral was given to installing an elevator in the building.
 In addition to services, Mr. Burrow fondly remembers events such as the CROP Walk and going caroling at Christmas.
 However, he absolutely hated Sunday school and Methodist Youth Fellowship, which his parents made him attend.

 Mr. Burrow was quite inept socially and very much a loner all through school.
 He was smart, he was bad at sports, and he never dated much--three automatic strikes in the world of a schoolboy in the '70s.
 The self-proclaimed "studs" of the school picked on him mercilessly, particularly in junior high.
 While he loved learning and was always a bright student, he hated going to school because of the constant verbal abuse.